-Research shows the antidepressant amitriptyline hydrochloride—sold under the brand names Elavil, Endep, Vanatrip, Amitid, Amitril, Tryptizol, Laroxyl, Sarotex, Lentizol, and as generic amitryptyline—causes reduced brain function and death in the elderly.
-The Rottenstein Law Group, an Amitriptyline law firm, compassionately advocates for those who have suffered amitriptyline side effects.
+Research in the UK suggests that the antidepressant amitriptyline hydrochloride—sold under the brand names Elavil, Endep, Vanatrip, Amitid, Amitril, Tryptizol, Laroxyl, Sarotex, Lentizol, and as generic amitryptyline—might cause reduced brain function and death in the elderly.
+The Rottenstein Law Group compassionately advocates for those who have suffered serious adverse amitriptyline side effects.
 If you (or a family member) has taken amitriptyline and believe it harmed you, contact RLG for a free, confidential legal consultation immediately.
-We will evaluate your case and remain on the lookout for amitriptyline recalls and amitriptyline class action lawsuits.

 Amitriptyline Might Cause Life-Threatening Side Effects